openHPI/TeachingTeamGuidelines/docs/bestpractices/quizdesign.md

 ## Self-Tests

 Self-tests help repeating and deepening the learnings from the previously seen video clips.
 Content-wise, questions should be designed in a way, that they take up the most important learnings and findings from the videos.
 Alternatively, self-tests can also be used to encourage the students to deepen their knowledge, e.g. with some research of their own.
 Depending on length and level of difficulty, video content should be reflected within 2-5 questions.
 The points users can earn for self-tests should, in general, match with the ones from the weekly assignments.
 The number of points for a question depends on its type and the level of difficulty.
 In general, multiple-answer-questions are considered to be more difficult than multiple-choice-questions.

 Questions with more answers to choose from should earn more points.
 The amount of points should not match the number of correct answers, however.
 For multiple-answer-questions, the points a user will receive are calculated according to their correct answers.
 The value of the result is determined by the sum of correct answers.
 If a student marks a correct answer as correct, he/she will receive the according part of the total points.
 If a student marks a wrong answer as correct, the according part of the total points will be deducted.
 Minimum points are always zero, there are no negative points.

 	Example:

 	- Question with four answers to chose from:
 		- 2 answers are correct,
 		- 2 answers are wrong.
 		- The teaching team decided to award this questions with 4 points.

 	- Student one:
 	   - Marked two answers as correct.
 	   - Both of the answers have been marked as correct by the teaching team as well.
 	   ==> Student one will receive 4 points.

 	- Student two:
 	   - Marked one answer as correct.
 	   - The answer has been marked as correct by the teaching team as well.
 	   ==> Student two will receive 2 points.

 	- Student three:
       - Marked two answers as correct.
       - One of the answers is correct, the other one is wrong.
       ==> Student three will receive 0 points.

  	- Student four:
       - Marked two answers as correct.
       - Both answers are wrong.
       ==> Student four will receive 0 points.

-**We strongly discourage to tell the students how many answers are correct in a multiple answer question.** Practice has shown that this increases the need for re-gradings, while simultaneously reducing the choice of possible re-gradings.
+**We strongly discourage to tell the students how many answers are correct in a Multi Select question.** Practice has shown that this increases the need for re-gradings, while simultaneously reducing the choice of possible re-gradings.